The Contract I Was Living.

 Staying longer than I should because leaving felt unbearable.

-I leave myself… to stay connected.
+I leave myself to stay connected.

-For a long time, the center of connection lived outside of me.
+I realized that for a long time, the center of connection lived outside of me.

 I wasn't just responding to people or environments.